bramleyccslab/flask-tasks/eco_flask_setup.md

 * Install `supervisor` in your base environment.
 This will be shared between all your tasks.
   `pip install supervisor`
-* Make a config directory in your home files e.g.
+* Make a config directory and log directory in your home files e.g.
-  `mkdir /home/atullo2/etc/`
+  `mkdir /home/atullo2/etc/ /home/atullo2/log`
-* Edit a supervisord config file in that directory e.g.:
+* Edit a supervisord config file in the config directory e.g.:
   `nano /home/atullo2/etc/supervisord.conf`
   (this is just a suggestion, the file can be anywhere as we'll pass it to `supervisorctl`/`supervisord` explicitly)
 * Add the following general config for `supervisord` and `supervisorctl` to the file: